ugrewer/APSIM_RotationTraining/docs/flexible cropping sequences.rst

    <p>
    While a crop failure is truly bad whenever it happens in reality, a single failed crop in an APSIM simulation is not the end of the world and should neither be the end of our flexible cropping sequence.
-   As you can see from the above screenshot, from the 1993-01-28 onwards, the log records the following info:
+   As you can see from the above screenshot, after the crop failure, the log records the following info:
    <br><br>
    <b>""Paddock.RotationManager: Transition from "Sorghum" to "Fallow" by Exit SG is not possible.
 Weight = 0"</b>
    <br><br>